X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 X.org 6.8.1 mouse cursor on Fooware MV1005 vid. chipset - is misshapen

-The process of writing an "object-deviation" description will help you organizeyour thinking about the problem in more detail.
+The process of writing an "object-deviation" description will help you organize your thinking about the problem in more detail.
 What is affected?
 Just the mouse cursor or other graphics too?
 Is this specific to the X.org version of X?
 To version 6.8.1?
 Is this specific to Fooware video chipsets?
 To model MV1005?
 A hacker who sees the result can immediately understand what it is that you are having a problem with *and* the problem you are having, at a glance.

 More generally, imagine looking at the index of an archive of questions, with just the subject lines showing.
 Make your subject line reflect your question well enough that the next person searching the archive with a question similar to yours will be able to follow the thread to an answer rather than posting the question again.